 In King County’s wastewater service area, owners of buildings with new sewer connections, additions or changes of use pay their share of the cost of sewer infrastructure through a capacity charge.
-Two studies are underway that may lead to changes to the capacity charge.
+Two studies began in 2017 to look at the affordability and rate design of the capacity charge.

 Low income customer assistance

 King County Wastewater Treatment Division recently implemented new affordability options for capacity charge customers based on the findings of a Low-Income Customer Affordability Study .
 The new assistance programs approved by the King County Council and signed by the Executive took effect June 29, 2019.
 Assistance aimed at customers experiencing financial hardship include: